 - The season runs from 1st September to 31st August and the winner is the person with the most points.

 10.6.3 Junior Club Rides Points winner – The Jim Burnett Trophy

 To the Junior Club member with the best attendance on Club Rides during the Club financial year.

 To the Club member with the most punctures on Club Rides during the Club financial year.
 A record to be kept in the Runs Book.

 To the Club member who is the winner of the Social Competition, being a series of events which will be indicated on the Rides List.
 To be held during the Club financial year.
 A medal is also presented by the Club to the runner-up and to the Junior with the highest points total as above (not being the winner).

 The Minimum number of events held to be four.
 When there are five or four events the number to count shall be one less than the number held.
 When there are six or more the number to count shall be two less than the number held.
 Points will be awarded as follows: 1st 30 points ; 2nd 27 points ; 3rd 25 points ; 4th 24 points ; 5th 23 points, etc. The organiser of an event shall receive 25 points for that event.

 The winner of the Social Competition will be the member with the highest points total after all qualifying events have been held.

-To the fastest Tourist class Club member in the Three Cities Reliability Ride.
+To the fastest club member in the Three Cities Reliability Ride with the following restrictions: